 Over 500,000 burns occur annually from scalding liquids.
-Although you may have gotten a 2nd degree burns are common from hot liquids, but full thickness 3rd degree burns can be caused by liquids heated to 140 degrees Fahrenheit or hotter in only 5 seconds.
+Although you may have gotten 2nd-degree burns from hot liquids, which are common, full thickness 3rd-degree burns can be caused by liquids heated to 140 degrees Fahrenheit or hotter in only 5 seconds.
 Along with adults over age 65, children five years of age or younger are at the highest risk for scald injuries.

 I’ve already written at length about certain aspects of fire safety, in regards to cooking oil fires, and proper use of fire extinguishers.
 Some of the tips here, related to scald and burn injuries, overlap fire-safety in general.

-Much of what follows comes come strait from the U.S. Fire Administration and their book [*Behavioral Mitigation of Cooking Fires, Behavioral Mitigation of Cooking Fires], where you can find much more information about fire prevention in the kitchen.
+Much of what follows comes come straight from the U.S. Fire Administration and their book Behavioral Mitigation of Cooking Fires, Behavioral Mitigation of Cooking Fires, where you can find much more information about fire prevention in the kitchen.